-Based on government regulation No. 86 dated 25 March 2014, which governs the review process (the Review Regulation), the government could exercise its special powers under point (a) (i.e., in respect of a relevant resolution adopted or a transaction carried out by an Italian company holding a strategic asset) regardless of the nationality of the investor, provided that the resolution or transaction results in a change of ownership or control of the strategic asset.
+Based on government regulation No. 86 dated 25 March 2014, which governs the review process in the fields of energy, transport and communications (the Review Regulation),22 the government could exercise its special powers under point (a) above (i.e., in respect of a relevant resolution adopted or a transaction carried out by an Italian company holding a strategic asset) regardless of the nationality of the investor, provided that the resolution or transaction results in a change of ownership or control of the strategic asset.
 By contrast, an investment consisting of the acquisition of a controlling interest in the share capital of the company holding the strategic asset would be subject to the government's special powers only when the investor is a non-EEA person.

-However, the Review Regulation would appear not to be consistent with the overall regime applicable to the field of energy, transport and communications - where the government's intervention must be more limited in light of EU law principles - and would unreasonably discriminate against centres; and the operations related to use of the aforementioned networks and infrastructure); (2) large transport networks and facilities of national interest, which also ensure the main trans-European connections, including ports and airports of national interest and the rail network relevant to the trans-European rail networks; and (3) dedicated telecommunications (telecom) networks and the public telecom network ensuring connection of end-users to the metropolitan area telecom network, services routers, long-distance telecom networks, and the telecom facilities used to provide the universal telecom service to end users, as well as broadband and ultra-broadband services, and the related contractual relationships.
+However, the Review Regulation would appear not to be consistent with the overall regime applicable to the field of energy, transport and communications - where the government's intervention must be more limited in light of EU law principles - and would unreasonably discriminate against an investor acquiring ownership or control of a strategic asset through a corporate resolution of the target company or a transaction carried out by an Italian company, as opposed to an investor acquiring a controlling equity interest in a company owning a strategic asset.
+Not surprisingly, the exercise of the government's special powers in the context of the Vivendi/TIM case (see Section VII.iii) is currently being litigated in court on the basis of this discrepancy.